 The Group would look to raise capital when an opportunity to invest in a business or company was seen as value adding relative to the current Company's share price at the time of the investment.
-The Group is not actively pursuing additional investments in the short term as it continues to integrate and grow its existing businesses in order to maximise synergies.

 The Group is subject to certain financing arrangements covenants and meeting these is given priority in all capital risk management decisions.
 There have been no events of default on the financing arrangements during the financial year.